drewag/Decree/README.md

 That's all you need.
 You can then define as many endpoints as you like and use them in a clear and type safe way.

+### Real World Examples

+To see real world examples, [check out how we declared our built in services](https://github.com/drewag/DeclarativeHTTPRequests/tree/master/Sources/DeclarativeHTTPRequests/Services) like S3.

 Hopeful Features
 ------------